quarkslab/minik8s-ctf/README.md

 ## Uninstall

-To remove everything you can use, the `--purge` flag will delete the `.minikube` folder from your user directory with caches and other
+To remove everything, you can use, the `--purge` flag will delete the `.minikube` folder from your user directory with caches and other
 stuff:
 ```bash